pedroananias/abf/README.md

   --name TEXT                     Place where to save generated files
                                   [default: erie]
   --sensor TEXT                   Define the selected sensor where images will
-                                  be downloaded from: landsat, sentinel, modis --spanning_period INTEGER       Spanning period used to build the timeseries and training set  [default: 180] --past_steps INTEGER            Past steps to be used as input forecast
+                                  be downloaded from: landsat, sentinel, modis [default: modis] --spanning_period INTEGER       Spanning period used to build the timeseries and training set  [default: 180] --past_steps INTEGER            Past steps to be used as input forecast